 \section{Lower bounds for the diameter of the empirical depth regions}

-The goal of this section is to establish lower bounds on the diameter of the sets $R_n(\eps)$, and to show that the upper bounds obtained before for the case $d=2$ are optimal in some regimes. \begin{theorem} With probability at least $1-e^{-t}$,
+The goal of this section is to establish lower bounds on the diameter of the central regions $R_n(\eps)$, and to show that the upper bounds obtained before for the case $d=2$ are optimal in some regimes.
+To this end, we prove a bound on the modulus of continuity of the empirical depth process: in essence, it states that $D_n(z)$ behaves like a Lipschitz-continuous function at sufficiently large ``resolution levels.'' \begin{theorem} With probability at least $1-e^{-t}$,